 10. Clarifying Shampoo

-Conditioners work better if you use a clarifying product beforehand to free the hair of product buildup.
+Deep conditioners work better if you use a clarifying shampoo beforehand to rid the hair of product buildup.
 If you don’t have one, just mix a dandruff shampoo (like Head & Shoulders) with an equal portion of baking soda and lather twice.

 Do this whenever your hair seems flat and limp; it’s most likely because product buildup is weighing it down.